AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 >abstract="In this tab, you can add IP ranges to the allow list, in order to establish a connection to your SFTP servers.
 Only SFTP servers that you have access to are shown here.
 Please contact your Administrator to request access to other SFTP servers."
 >additional-url="https://images-tv.adobe.com/mpcv3/8a977e03-d76c-44d3-853c-95d0b799c870_1560205338.1920x1080at3000_h264.mp4#t=98" text="Watch demo video"

 SFTP servers are protected.
-In order to be able to access them in order to view files or write new ones, you need to add the public IP address of the system or client that accesses the servers to the allow list.
+In order to be able to access them to view files or write new ones, you need to add the public IP address of the system or client that accesses the servers to the allow list.

 ![](assets/do-not-localize/how-to-video.png) Discover this feature in video using [Campaign Classic](https://experienceleague.adobe.com/docs/campaign-classic-learn/control-panel/sftp-management/adding-ip-range-to-allow-list.html?lang=en#sftp-management) or [Campaign Standard](https://experienceleague.adobe.com/docs/campaign-standard-learn/control-panel/sftp-management/adding-ip-range-to-allow-list.html?lang=en#sftp-management)